ScotScape – Negotiating Landscape Transitions

 Photo of deer in Scotland

-The ScotScape strategy game was built in collaboration with local partners in Scotland, and reflects the structure and dynamics of an upland landscape.
-We use ScotScape to explore alternative perspectives on river and landscape restoration, and to negotiate management, policy, and investment decisions.
-We adapt ScotScape to other localities to understand landscape complexities, and to resolve trade-offs and conflicts that might arise in land management approaches.
+The ScotScape toolkit has been built in collaboration with local partners in Scotland and reflects real-world dynamics.
+We use Scotscape to explore perspectives on river and landscape restoration, and to negotiate management, policy, and investment decisions.
+We adapt ScotScape to different localities to understand local landscape complexities, and to resolve trade-offs and conflicts that might arise in land management approaches.

 ScotScape Logo

-ScotScape – Negotiating Landscape Transitions is funded by Ecosystem Management, ETH Zurich (2023-2026), collaborating with external page Bioregioning Tayside.
+ScotScape – Negotiating Landscape Transitions is funded by Ecosystem Management, ETH Zurich (2023-2026), collaborating with external page Bioregioning Taysideexternal page NatureScot and other local partners.

 external page Go to the ScotScape website